aiven/devportal/docs/products/grafana/howto/rotating-grafana-service-credentials.rst

-Rotating Grafana service credentials
+Rotating Grafana® service credentials
 ====================================

 In the interests of security, it is best practice to rotate credentials from time-to-time.

-For Grafana, a few steps need to be performed manually to do this.
+For Grafana®, a few steps need to be performed manually to do this.
 You will need to have access to a web browser and need to have `aiven-client (avn) <https://developer.aiven.io/docs/tools/cli.html>`_ installed.

 1. Login with the avnadmin credentials via the web browser to the Grafana instance from the Service URI displayed on the Aiven Console.